iNoSec2/RedTeamHelp/README.md

 4. Added a ton of BOFS.
 Thanks to Boku,Outflank,mkgeeky,ajpc500,xForce and all else.

+5. Make sure to run the install.sh script.

 *UPDATE 1/19/23*
 This is being restructured like crazy.
 99% of these tools are not viable anymore.